Did Your Career Suffer Due To Pregnancy Discrimination?

 In addition to the provisions contained in the D.C.
 HRA, the D.C.
 Code provides an entire chapter dedicated to reasonable accommodations for pregnant and nursing employees.
 Chapter 12A of Title 32, titled “Reasonable Accommodations for Pregnant and Nursing Workers,” essentially recodifies the accommodation requirements found under disabilities laws and the D.C.
 HRA to more clearly state the rights of employees and obligations of employers.

-If you believe that your employer is discriminating against you because of your pregnancy, your health, your familial obligations, or your leave-taking, call us today.
+If you believe that your employer is discriminating against you because of your pregnancy, your health, your familial obligations or your leave-taking, call us today at 888-943-1352 or contact us online.